Electoral district of Pakenham

-Electoral district of Pakenham is an electoral district of the Legislative Assembly in the Australian state of Victoria.
-It was recreated in the redistribution of electoral boundaries in 2021, and was re-contested at the 2022 Victorian state election.
+The electoral district of Pakenham is an electoral district of the Legislative Assembly in the Australian state of Victoria.
+Originally created for the 1992 election and abolished at the 2002 election, it was recreated in the redistribution of electoral boundaries in 2021, and was re-contested at the 2022 Victorian state election.

-It includes the outer eastern suburbs of Officer and Pakenham, as well as less populated regional areas to the north and south of the Pakenham railway line.
+It includes the outer south-eastern suburbs of Officer, Officer South, and Pakenham, as well as less populated regional areas to the north and south of the Pakenham railway line.